Prisco's 2026 NFL mock draft 1.0: Four of top five picks on defensive side, Browns select QB

 Oklahoma • Sr • 6'2" / 241 lbs

 The Cowboys have to get some twitchy help on the edge.
 Thomas can do that.
-He isn't big at 6-2, 240, but he would fit the new defense.
+He isn't big at 6-foot-2 and 240 pounds, but he would fit the new defense.
 This would seem high for him, but watch his tape.

 From Atlanta Falcons